dsci445-csu/project-3/README.md

 ## Background: What is WAR?
 Wins Above Replacement (WAR) is a comprehensive baseball statistic that measures a player's total contribution to their team.
 It estimates how many additional wins a player provides compared to the hypothetical replacement-level player.

 It combines multiple aspects of performance such as hitting, baserunning, defensive value, positional difficulty, and their playing time, and puts it into a single metric.
-The lower the war, the worse the player is.
+Lower WAR values inficate lower overall contribution.

 Because WAR is an aggregate statistic influenced by many factors, it can be challenging to predict future WAR, furthering our motivation to find the best-fitting model to predict a player's next season WAR.